IntegerMan/gitstractor/README.md

 - Moved or renamed files are not accurately tracked in the final results

 ## Python Prototype

+The current working edition of this project involves a Jupyter Notebook that uses PyDriller to mine git repositories and generate CSV files that can be imported into Tableau for analysis.

 ### File Analysis Workflow